vikashyap99/Blog_site/README.md

 2. node server

-3.Open any Browser and type -> localhost:8080/articles/new
+3. Open any Browser and type -> localhost:8080/articles/new

-4.Fill the form
+4. Fill the form

-5.Then type -> localhost:8080/articles
+5. Then type -> localhost:8080/articles